Wellcome Library, London

 The village of Montauban lay behind the first German defensive system consisting of two trench lines along communication trenches.
 The second had three strongpoints: Dublin Redoubt, Glatz Redoubt and Pommiers Redoubt.
 This line was known (right to left) as Dublin Trench – Train Alley – Pommiers Trench.
 The village of Montauban, fortified with another trench line ran in front of it.

-From a report taken from the war diary of the 2nd Battalion, Bedfordshire Regiment.
-It says:
+From a report taken from the war diary of the 2nd Battalion, Bedfordshire Regiment which says:

 "The early morning of July 1st was hazy and from our positions we could not see the German positions.
 At 7.30 a.m.
 (ZERO Hour) the general advance commenced, led by the 17th and 20th Battalions Kings Liverpool Regt, the 2nd Battalion, Bedfordshire Regiment being in support and the 19th Battalion Kings Liverpool Regiment in Reserve.
 The Bombardment has been so successful that very little resistance from Rifle Fire took place, but most of the casualties were sustained from Shell Fire.
 The Headquarters of the Battalion were in the Chateau dug-outs during the preliminary advance.